 Freon-12 is available through Parts Stock in 25 lb. drums and in 15 oz. disposable cans.
-Valves are available for the disposable cans, which can be used as individual cans or as a group of three cans connected in series (fig. 11-13).
+Valves are available for the disposable cans, which can be used as individual cans or as a group of four cans (fig. 11-13).

-Fig. 11-13-Freon-12 Disposable Cans and Valves
+Fig. 11-13-Freen-12 Disposable Cans and Valves

-Tool J-6272 is used with the three cans connected in series.
-The use of the three-can fixture makes it possible to charge the system with a known quantity of refrigerant (45 oz.) without the use of weighing equipment necessary with the larger drum.
+Tool J-6272 is used with up to four cans.
+The use of this fixture makes it possible to charge the system with a known quantity of refrigerant without the use of weighing equipment necessary with the larger drum.
 The single can valve J-6271 can be used for completing the charge and for miscellaneous operations such as flushing.
 The valves are installed by piercing the top seal of the cans.